Skip to content

 Modifying CLI Colors

-This difference arises from the distinct versions of the ls command on macOS and Linux. macOS employs the FreeBSD version of ls, which relies on LSCOLORS for color settings, whereas Linux uses the GNU version, which depends on LS_COLORS.
-Each variable has its own unique formatting.
-Additionally, since zsh recognizes only the LS_COLORS format, it's important to set this variable on macOS to ensure proper display and functionality of CLI colors.
+This difference arises from the distinct version of the ls command on macOS and Linux. macOS employs the FreeBSD version of ls, which relies on LSCOLORS to define the color scheme for file and directory listings.
+In contrast, Linux uses the GNU version, which depends on LS_COLORS for the same purpose.
+On both systems, LS_COLORS is also used by shells like zsh to colorize other tools and utilities.

 Included below is a key that explains the values of LSCOLORS and LS_COLORS in my configurations: